7 Spanish Phrases to Help You Do Business in Mexico

 ¿Cómo debemos gestionar los pagos?

 With Veem, the stress and frustration of using traditional banks to make international payments is replaced with our network that is not only faster and more secure, but also comes with no hidden fees.
-Operating in 60 countries, including Mexico, and with over 100 combined years of payments and IT experience under our belt, Veem handles the hard parts of transferring money abroad.
+Operating in 100 countries, including Mexico, and with over 100 combined years of payments and IT experience under our belt, Veem handles the hard parts of transferring money abroad.
 Currency exchange, tracking payments, and moving money quickly are all done better than your bank, without the fees.
-Set up an account, and start moving your money.
+Set up an account, and start saving money when you send money today.

 For more information, check out our comprehensive guide on How to do Business in Mexico.